 - 1. This Agreement shall remain in force for an undetermined period. - 2.
 Each Party may, at any time, terminate this Agreement. - 3.
-The termination must be notified to the other Party and, simultaneously, to the International Civil Aviation Organization, producing its effects twelve (12) months after the receipt of the notification by the other Party. - 4.
-In case of failure of information to the other Party of the receipt of the notification, notice shall be deemed to have been received fourteen (14) days after the receipt of the notice by the International Civil Aviation Organization.
+The termination must be notified to the other Party and, simultaneously, to the International Civil Aviation Organisation, producing its effects twelve (12) months after the receipt of the notification by the other Party. - 4.
+In case of failure of information to the other Party of the receipt of the notification, notice shall be deemed to have been received fourteen (14) days after the receipt of the notice by the International Civil Aviation Organisation.

-REGISTRATION
+ARTICLE 23 REGISTRATION

-This Agreement and any amendment thereto shall be registered upon its entry into force with the International Civil Aviation Organization.
+This Agreement and any amendment thereto shall be registered with the International Civil Aviation Organization.